 About this cultivar:

 Molinia caerulea subsp. arundinacea 'Skyracer' is an amazing architectural selection of Tall Moor Grass.
 It dons a sculptural statesmanlike presence and a dancer’s grace, especially when set in motion by summer breezes, this distinctive Kurt Bluemel selection grows narrowly upright.
-The pendulous grayish green ribbons comprise a low, 2 ft. high mounding clump that launches stiff stems with plum-colored seed heads and feathery, see-through panicles.
+The pendulous grayish green ribbons comprise a low, 2 ft. high mounding clump that launches stiff stems with plum-coloured seed heads and feathery, see-through panicles.
 Still showy in November, both foliage and lofty inflorescences adopt cozy sun-kissed golden yellow and amber autumn colours.

 - Position: Full sun, partial shade